jwtowner/lug/README.md

 - parser error recovery (WIP)
 - symbol tables and parsing conditions
 - adams' grammars and alignment elimination
-- optimization: better detection of left-recursive rule calls
+- optimization: better detection of left-recursive rule calls to remove out false-positives
 - optimization: do not create attribute variable frames if a rule does not use the attribute binding operator
 - optimization: tail recursion
-- optimization: inlining
+- optimization: rule inlining
 - optimization: additional instructions
--
 - more samples, testing, and bug fixing
-- increase compiler warning level and fix issues
+- increase compiler warning level and fix any issues
-- add documentation
+- documentation